-Whether you are floating in a small boat or standing by the side of a stream, pond, bay, or ocean, KindFishing is a great way to get close to fish and nature.
+KindFishing is a great way to get close to fish and nature.
+Floating in a small boat or standing by the side of a stream, pond, bay, or ocean.
 KindFishing opens up a whole new relationship for you with nature.
 Fish are curious creatures and always are trying to figure out if something is food.
 If one fish sees another nibbling at something, that fish will want to check it out, too.

 Instead of catching a few fish a day on a hook, KindFishing lets you see and 'catch' many fish over and over again.